-Are you a server in the state of Florida?
+Are you a server or bartender?
 You are entitled to certain federal and state laws.
 These laws are designed to help you!
 In 1938 the Fair Labor Standards Act (FLSA) was passed.
 This helps ensure that workers are given fair rights as employees.
 Requires employers to pay covered employees at least the federal minimum wage and overtime pay of one-and-one-half-times the regular rate of pay.

 What Is a "Tip Credit"?